Chapter 2, Section 6: Plenary and Verbal vs. Conceptual Inspiration (cont’d)

 The New Testament itself must be counted among the historical documentation of Christ.
 For example, Luke, a respected and learned physician and historian, wrote the Gospel of Luke and The Acts of the Apostles.
 He became intimately associated with Paul and many others of

 We are only just beginning our online book (“e-book”) based on my series of 20 nearly one-hour-each lectures which I presented ca. 1993-95.
-I have not changed my conclusion since then, but I am updating the material as it seems fit, due to the Lord’s grace in giving me
+I have not changed my conclusion since then, but I am updating the material as it seems fit, due to the Lord’s

 Chapter 2, Section 2: The Doctrine of Inspiration continued